Lockeport: Festivals and culture

 The town is home to a number of annual festivals that promote the heritage and culture of the Ragged Islands area.
 The Lockeport Sea Derby is a popular, family-oriented festival, which brings members of the community together to share in the area's rich fishing heritage.

-The Annual Canada Day festivities are renowned, and imbue a strong sense of local pride in the community.
+The Annual Canada Day festivities promote a strong sense of local pride in the community.

 Lockeport is also host to a popular women's music and arts festival, which celebrates the independence of women on the South Shore, known as Harmony Bazaar Festival of Women & Song.

 Sporting history

 Lockeport is one of the most sport-infused communities in Nova Scotia, and perhaps Canada.
 Since 1950, the local High School has accumulated 44 provincial championships in basketball, soccer and track and field.
 The town has produced notable athletes including Marjorie Turner-Bailey, a sprinter who represented Canada at the 1976 Summer Olympics in Montreal, Walter Nickerson, the most successful dory-rowing athlete in Canada, and Ian MacMillan, a well-known basketball coach in Nova Scotia who spent time as an assistant coach in the National Basketball Association (NBA).
 Sporting events still attract large numbers of spectators.
 Lockeport is host to a number of indoor and outdoor recreational areas where youth continue to gather and play.